Akinloyedee/Flexisaf-internship-deliverable1-Advance-machine-techniques-/README.md

 ## 📝 Summary
 This project demonstrates how different machine learning models approach the same classification task.
 Random Forest offers robustness and feature insights, while Logistic Regression provides interpretability and probability-based evaluation.
 Both models were trained, tested, and analyzed to highlight their strengths and limitations.

-## 🚀 How to Run
-1. Clone the repository
-2. Open the notebooks in Jupyter or VS Code
-3. Run all cells from top to bottom

-## 🙋🏽‍♂️ Author
-**Oluwadara [Your Last Name]**
-Intern at Flexisaf
-GitHub: [your GitHub handle]
-Email: [your email if you want to include it]